now-examples/basics/nextjs-go/README.md

-# Next.js with an API
+# Next.js with a Go API

 This example shows a [Next.js](https://nextjs.org/) app (located in `package.json`) powered by a Go API.